 - When can an institution start collecting data?

-As soon as the institution 1) fills out the Agreement Form with intent to participate and 2) supplies the research host team (contacts: April Lovett- firstname.lastname@example.org and Cat Cramp- email@example.com) a copy of their approval letter from their own institution’s IRB office.
-April and Cat will forward the institution’s Primary Investigator (PI) the Qualtrics links to the surveys as well as a paper copy of Surveys 1 and 2 if the institution has identified paper surveys as best process for collection.
-UPDATE (8/2/17): We are waiting until we find out if we have been awarded NIRSA Research Grant Money prior to forwarding the survey links to participating institutions.
-We will find out mid-August, 2017.
+As soon as the institution 1) fills out the Agreement Form with intent to participate, 2) supplies the research host (April Lovett- email@example.com) a copy of their approval letter from their own institution’s IRB office, and 3) supplies April with a copy of a research ethics and processes training program certificate of completion (i.e. CITI or institution training program).
+April will forward the institution’s Primary Investigator (PI) the Qualtrics links to the surveys as well as a paper copy of Surveys 1 and 2 if the institution has identified paper surveys as best process for collection.

 - What are the institution’s responsibilities in regards to IRB?

 The institution must fill out their own institution’s IRB proposal and follow their institution’s IRB process.
-April can provide you with a copy of the FSU approved consent form and the IRB approval letter for you own institution.Additionally, Cat and April can consult on IRB form and language.
-Once your IRB has been approved, please send a copy of the approval letter to April (firstname.lastname@example.org).
-Once the letter has been recieved, April & Cat will release the research matieral to your PI.
+April can provide you with a copy of the FSU approved consent form and the IRB approval letter for you own institution.Your institution may request to do a reliance agreement with FSU.
+If that's the case, your IRB office will need to connect with Julie Haltiwanger (firstname.lastname@example.org, 850-644-7900).
+Once your IRB has been approved, please send a copy of the approval letter to April (email@example.com).
+Once the letter has been recieved, April will release the research matieral to your PI.

-- Can our institution participate without filling out an IRB application?
+- Can our institution participate without IRB approval?

 - What are the institution’s responsibilities in distributing the surveys?